 As of 2016, personal deductions have been limited.
-The general limit for 2021 is the lesser of (i) 15% of the yearly overall income of the taxpayer or (ii) an amount equal to five annual UMA (a maximum of MXN 163,467).
-Charitable contributions, retirement accounts, and education expenses are not subject to this general limit and have separate limits (see below).
+The general limit for 2022 is the lesser of (i) 15% of the yearly overall income of the taxpayer or (ii) an amount equal to five annual UMA (a maximum of MXN 175,505).
+Retirement accounts and education expenses are not subject to this general limit and have separate limits (see below).
 Medical expenses will not be subject to this limit provided that the individual has a medical certificate issued by a government health institution.

 Contributions made to authorised charities are deductible, limited to 7% of the prior year's taxable income.